-The M.A. in Spanish provides advanced study of Spanish and Spanish language literature, culture, and linguistics.
+The graduate program in Spanish provides advanced study of Spanish and Spanish language literature, culture, and linguistics.
 In both thesis and non-thesis tracks, all students take two core seminars in Critical Theory and the History & Dialectology of Spanish, followed by a series of seminars tailored to each student's goals and chosen from among graduate electives.
 The range of courses extends from medieval to contemporary literature and culture.
-Students may choose to concentrate in either Latin American or Peninsular literature.

-The Master of Arts in Teaching Spanish, for students wishing to teach in the public schools (K-12) or community colleges, combines course work in literature and culture with a teaching practicum, courses in such areas as Electronic Media and Foreign Language Pedagogy, and a teaching internship in the department.
-(See Course Checklist below) The Master of Arts in Teaching Spanish does not require a thesis; but does requires a minimum of 36 credits, including course work in foreign language pedagogy, and requires a final, written comprehensive exam.
+The M.A. in LLCL: Teaching of Spanish, for students wishing to teach in the public schools (K-12) or community colleges, combines course work in literature and culture with a teaching practicum, courses in such areas as Electronic Media and Foreign Language Pedagogy, and a teaching internship in the department.
+(See Course Checklist below) The M.A. in LLCL: Teaching of Spanish does not require a thesis; but does requires a minimum of 36 credits, including course work in foreign language pedagogy, and requires a final, written comprehensive exam.
+(Checklist) (Reading List)

-- M.A. in Comparative Literature with Thesis Option
+- M.A. in LLCL: Comparative Literature with Thesis Option - Checklist

-- M.A. in Comparative Literature with Non-thesis Option
+- M.A. in LLCL: Comparative Literature with Non-thesis Option - Checklist